edgeimpulse/expert-projects/elevator-passenger-counting.md

 This device can be easily integrated and installed in an elevator, making it so that the elevator will only start when the passenger count is in the permissible range.

-To reduce the cost of the unit, we can also try using an ESP32-EYE or similar microcontroller unit, instead of the Nicla Vision, thought the quality and capablility will need to be tested similar to how the Nicla was evaluated.
+To reduce the cost of the unit, we can also try using an ESP32-EYE or similar microcontroller unit, instead of the Nicla Vision, though the quality and capability will need to be tested similar to how the Nicla was evaluated.